Lymphopoiesis: Overview

+Lymphocytes are blood cells of lymphoid (rather than the myeloid or erythroid) lineage.
 Lymphocytes are found in the bloodstream and originate in the bone marrow, however, they principally belong to the separate lymphatic system, which interacts with the blood circulation.

 Lymphopoiesis is now usually used interchangeably with the term "lymphocytopoiesis" – the making of lymphocytes, but some sources distinguish between the two, stating that "lymphopoiesis" additionally refers to creating lymphatic tissue, while "lymphocytopoiesis" refers only to the creation of cells in that tissue.
-It is rare now for lymphopoiesis to refer to the creation of lymphatic tissues.

-Myelopoiesis refers to the "generation of cells of the myeloid lineage" and erythropoiesis refers to the "generation of cells of the erythroid lineage", so parallel usage has evolved in which lymphopoiesis refers to the "generation of cells of the lymphoid lineage".

-The two classes of WBCs in mice originate from cells with strong stem cell properties – myeloids from the common myeloid progenitor (CMP), and lymphoids from the common lymphoid progenitor (CLP).
-It was eventually found these progenitors were not unique, and that the myeloid and lymphoid classes were not disjoint, but rather two partially interwoven family trees.
+The two classes of WBCs in mice originate from progenitor cells: myeloids from the common myeloid progenitor (CMP), and lymphoids from the common lymphoid progenitor (CLP).